simeonpashley/simeonpashley.github.io/_posts/2012-04-11-setting-up-osx-for-web-development-2.md

 ---

-title: Setting up OSX for Web Development
+title: Setting up MacOS for Web Development
 date: 2012-04-11 16:57:46

 ---_(I will be maintaining this Post with my current setup steps as time moves on)_

-I've been using OSX for Web Development for a while now, initially on a Mac Mini, then migrating to a MacBook Pro and on to a MacBook Air.
+I've been using MacOS for Web Development for a while now, initially on a Mac Mini, then migrating to a MacBook Pro and on to a MacBook Air.
 I thought it was a good idea to get my web development software setup down so I can recall it more easily and get things moving a lot more quickly